wiraszkaa/wiraszkaa/README.md

 - 👋 Hi, I’m Jakub Wiraszka
 - 👀 I’m interested in games and apps developement
-- 🌱 I’m currently learning Java
+- I have already learned some C++, Python and Java
-- 📫 You can reach my by my e-mail address: jakub.wiraszka@wp.pl
+- 📫 You can reach me by e-mail address: jakub.wiraszka@wp.pl